ishacusp/ARGO_Labs/README.md

 3. segment.py - python file to run the segmentation algorithm on image files

-4. segment_video.py - python file to run the segmentation algorithm on the train.mp4 file.
-The output of the segmentation is saved as "second_avenue_output.avi" in the output folder.
+4. segment_video.py - python file to run the segmentation algorithm on the train.mp4 file and count the number of distinct objects in each frame (here each video frame is a single image as the video itself is made of several images put together) of the video.
+The output of the segmentation is saved as "second_avenue_output_count.avi" in the output folder.

 5. To run the segmentation on an image file: python segment.py --model enet-cityscapes/enet-model.net \